microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

 ```

 Import with no data.
-Create the wth database
+Create the wth database:

 ```bash